 “Notwithstanding anything herein to the contrary, the purposes of this corporation are limited to exclusively to exempt purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code.”

 In California, a nonprofit public benefit corporation (the appropriate type of corporation for a charity) must state that it is organized under the Nonprofit Public Benefit Corporation Law for public, charitable, or public and charitable purposes.
-If the articles reference public purposes, a further description of the corporation's purposes is required.
-Otherwise, a description of the corporation's purpose (e.g., a specific purpose statement) is optional.
+If the articles reference public purposes or if the corporation files for state tax exemption, a further description of the corporation’s specific purposes is required.
+Otherwise, a description of the corporation’s purpose (e.g., a specific purpose statement) is optional.

 The term “charitable” is used in Section 501(c)(3) in its generally accepted legal sense and includes:

 - Relief of the poor and distressed or of the underprivileged;

 - Advancement of religion;

 - Erection or maintenance of public buildings, monuments, or works;

 - Lessening of the burdens of Government; and

 - Promotion of social welfare by organizations designed to accomplish any of the above purposes, or –

 - to lessen neighborhood tensions,